monome/docs/docs/modular/teletype/tts2.md

 This will reset the count-down before the next execution of the M script.

-Like the script 1-8 hot keys, you can manually execute the M script with **WIN-M**, even if the script is disabled with `M.ACT`.
+Like the script 1-8 hot keys, you can manually execute the M script with **F9**, even if the script is disabled with `M.ACT`.

 The metronome script is exactly the same as the other scripts-- it's simply triggered internally on a clock.